GSS-Cogs/csvw-example/index.md

 eg `dc:title` resolves to [http://purl.org/dc/terms/title](http://purl.org/dc/terms/title) which will lead you to a specific (and public) definition of the exact meaning of the word `title` in this context.

-The following is more extensive example of using csvw to capture metadata about a dataset (please note - the `url` field is just indicating the location of the csv being defined - in this case "observations.csv" and in the same location).
+The following is more extensive example of using csvw to capture metadata about a dataset (please note - the `url` field is just indicating the location of the csv table being defined - in this case "observations.csv" and in the same location).

 ```json